 What Happens When There Is A Breach Of Warranty?

 A sales contract should include an expressed warranty.
-When a seller breaches an expressed warranty a cause of action can be initiated by the buyer for breach of contract.
+When a seller breaches an expressed warranty, the buyer can initiate a cause of action for breach of contract.

-But if you look for actual court cases such as a class action against Rheem Manufacturing Co. in 2016.
-Rheem Manufufacturing Co. had many claims obviously to bring on a class action and a federal judge in New Jersey threw it out saying that the plaintiffs didn’t plead their cases sufficiently.
+But if you look for actual court cases, such as a class action against Rheem Manufacturing Co. in 2016.
+Rheem Manufacturing Co. had many claims to bring on a class action, and a federal judge in New Jersey threw it out, saying that the plaintiffs didn’t plead their cases sufficiently.

-The class action suit against Rheem and Ruud said the units were made substandard with small leaks developing in the coils.
+The class action suit against Rheem and Ruud said the units were substandard, and small leaks had developed in the coils.

 In another case, Vullings v.
-Bryant Heating and Cooling Systems, Bryant being a brand name under United Technologies which is also related to Carrier was filed the Eastern District of Pennsylvania.
+Bryant Heating and Cooling Systems, which was filed in the Eastern District of Pennsylvania, Bryant is a brand name under United Technologies, which is also related to Carrier.
 Vullings claimed the defendants violated the Magnuson-Moss Warranty Act by selling defective heating and air conditioning equipment that needed constant and costly repair.

 The Court order is below: